-Amounts for prepayments and other debtors of \$86.9 million and \$15.1 million at December 31, 2021 and 2020, respectively.
-The increase in the Companies prepayments is primarily as a result of the settlement case entitled Pelletier v.
+Amounts for prepayments and other debtors of \$26.4 million and \$86.9 million at December 31, 2022 and 2021, respectively.
+The decrease in the Companies prepayments is primarily as a result of the settlement case entitled Pelletier v.
 Endo International plc, Rajiv Kanishka Liyanaarchchie De Silva, Suketu P. Upadhyay and Paul V. Campanelli, during the third quarter of 2021, the Company recorded: (i) an increase of approximately \$63.4 million to its insurance receivable and (ii) a corresponding increase in its accrual and other creditors of approximately \$63.4 million.
-The insurance receivable is recorded as prepayments and other debtors as further described in Note 15.
-Commitment and Contingencies of the Consolidated Financial Statements.
-In addition the Company has other reimbursable legal expenses under Insurance policies at December 31, 2021 and 2020 respectively included in Prepayments and Other Debtors.
+This was settled in February 2022 resulting in a decrease to its insurance receivable and decrease in its accruals and other creditors.
+In addition the Company has other reimbursable legal expenses under Insurance policies at December 31, 2022 and 2021 respectively included in Prepayments and Other Debtors.